dog2themoon/dogeDonateBox/README.md

 And if someone send coin to that address, The web will start running donating animation.

+This web url can add in OBS browser source, make your live stream more interesting.

 ## How to test
 If you want test some effect, here is the solution.